-The Civil Aviation Authority of Sri Lanka is a Statutory Board.
-The main function of this Authority is providing regulatory services to the civil aviation industry.
-The Authority is not financed with financial instruments like shares, debentures, and loans, etc. The Authority has minimum exposure to the following risks from its use of financial instruments.
+Civil Aviation Authority of Sri Lanka is a Statutory Board.
+The main function of this Authority is providing Regulatory Services to the Civil Aviation Industry.
+The Authority has not financed with financial instruments like Shares, Debentures, and Loans etc. The Authority has minimum exposure to the following risks from its use of financial instruments.

-- Credit Risk - Liquidity Risk
+- o Credit Risk - o Liquidity Risk